Research

 Abstract: A central idea of public reason liberalism is that the exercise of political power is legitimate when supported only by reasons which all citizens accept.
 Public reason serves as a necessary standard for evaluating the legitimacy of political decisions.
 In this paper, I examine the directive to employ public reason, from citizens’ perspective.
 I suggest that employing public reason potentially involves them engaging in different types of compromise.
 I consider how acknowledging these compromises sheds light on public reason liberalism.
 Public reason may not offer a necessary standard for evaluating the legitimacy of decisions, and the evaluation it offers may not have great weight relative to other moral and political considerations.
 [PDF][Link]

-– Selected for the 2017 Postgraduate Session (Joint Session of the Aristotelian Society and the Mind Association).
+– Initially selected for, and presented at, the 2017 Postgraduate Session (Joint Session of the Aristotelian Society and the Mind Association).

 Abstract: I attempt to adjudicate the disagreement between those who seek to reconceptualise disability as mere-difference, and their opponents.
 I do so by reviewing a central conviction motivating the resistance, concerning the relationship between disability and well-being.
 I argue that the conviction depends on further considerations about the costs and extent of change involved in accommodating individuals with a particular disability trait.
 I conclude by considering three payoffs of this clarification.
 [PDF][Link]